![]() |

 C) Information on acceptable disposal options, including estimated costs of disposal;

-D) A statement of the policies of the U.S. Nuclear Regulatory Commission and most Agreement States and Licensing States to take escalated enforcement action for improper disposal; and
+D) A statement of the policies of NRC and most Agreement States to take escalated enforcement action for improper disposal; and

-E) The name or title, address and phone number of the contact at the U.S. Nuclear Regulatory Commission, Agreement State or Licensing State regulatory agency from whom additional information may be obtained.
+E) The name or title, address and phone number of the contact at NRC or Agreement State regulatory agency from whom additional information may be obtained.

 6) A person licensed under this subsection (d) may propose, for approval by the Agency, an alternative method of informing customers.

-8) If a license is to be terminated or if notification of bankruptcy is required by subsection (j) of this Section, a person licensed under this subsection (d) shall, upon request, provide to the Agency, the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State the records of final disposition required by subsection (o)(8) of this Section.
+8) If a license is to be terminated or if notification of bankruptcy is required by Section 330.310(j), a person licensed under this subsection (d) shall, upon request, provide to the Agency, NRC or an Agreement State the records of final disposition required by subsection (p)(8).

 e) Special Requirements for the Manufacture, Assembly or Repair of Luminous Safety Devices for Use in Aircraft

-1) An application for a specific license to manufacture, assemble or repair luminous safety devices containing tritium or promethium-147 for use in aircraft, for distribution to persons generally licensed under Section 330.220(c) of this Part will be approved if:
+1) An application for a specific license to manufacture, assemble or repair luminous safety devices containing tritium or promethium-147 for use in aircraft, for distribution to persons generally licensed under Section 330.220(b) will be approved if:

-A) The applicant satisfies the general requirements specified in Section 330.250 of this Part; and
+A) The applicant satisfies the general requirements specified in Section 330.250; and

-f) Special Requirements for License to Manufacture Calibration Sources Containing Americium-241, Plutonium or Radium-226 for Distribution to Persons Generally Licensed Under Section 330.220(e) of this Part.
-An application for a specific license to manufacture calibration and reference sources containing americium-241, plutonium or radium-226 for distribution to persons generally licensed under Section 330.220(e) of this Part will be approved if:
+f) Special Requirements for License to Manufacture Calibration Sources Containing Americium-241, Plutonium or Radium-226 for Distribution to Persons Generally Licensed Under Section 330.220(d).
+An application for a specific license to manufacture calibration and reference sources containing americium-241, plutonium or radium-226 for distribution to persons generally licensed under Section 330.220(d) will be approved if:

-1) The applicant satisfies the general requirements specified in Section 330.250 of this Part.
+1) The applicant satisfies the general requirements specified in Section 330.250.

 2) The radioactive material is to be prepared for distribution in prepackaged units of: